-Hard Scale Description
+Hard Scale Insect Description

-Hard scales are small pests that also consume plant juices but have no legs so cannot move.
+Hard scale insects are small pests that also consume plant juices but have no legs so cannot move.
 They secrete a waxy material mixed with waste products as a kind of shell over the top of their body adding to it around the edge on daily basis.
 They do not produce any sticky honeydew.

-Hard Scale Life Cycle
+Hard Scale Insect Life Cycle

 There are many species of hard scales and they usually cause severe damage and dieback of infested shoots.
 When full grown one can distinguish the elongate males that develop into winged insects from the more rounded females.